We support an XML deployment descriptor for configuring the ActiveMQ Message Broker. There are many things which can be configured such as

 Background

-Since ActiveMQ has so many strategy pattern plugins for transports, wire formats, persistence and many other things, we wanted to leave the configuration format open so that you the developer can configure and extend ActiveMQ in any direction you wish.
+Since ActiveMQ Classic has so many strategy pattern plugins for transports, wire formats, persistence and many other things, we wanted to leave the configuration format open so that you the developer can configure and extend ActiveMQ Classic in any direction you wish.

 So we use the Spring XML configuration file format, which allows any beans / POJOs to be wired together and configured.
-However often Spring's XML can be kinda verbose at times, so we have implemented an ActiveMQ extension to the Spring XML which knows about the common, standard ActiveMQ things you're likely to do (e.g. tags like connector, wireFormat, serverTransport, persistence) - but at any time you can fall back to the normal Spring way of doing things (with tags like bean, property etc).
+However often Spring’s XML can be kinda verbose at times, so we have implemented an ActiveMQ Classic extension to the Spring XML which knows about the common, standard ActiveMQ Classic things you’re likely to do (e.g. tags like connector, wireFormat, serverTransport, persistence) - but at any time you can fall back to the normal Spring way of doing things (with tags like bean, property etc).

 To see documentation of the XML file we use or to get access to the XSD/DTD see the Xml Reference